 Charlotte Sexual Harassment Lawyers

-Civil Trial Lawyers on Your Side
+Your Trusted Civil Trial Lawyers

 Sexual harassment in the workplace can take many forms.
 No matter what type of sexual harassment you may have experienced, it is unlawful and should not be tolerated.
 Every employee is entitled to work in an environment that is safe, fair, and respectful.
 Despite this, sexual harassment does exist in many work environments across North Carolina and the nation.
 In some cases, this type of behavior is reported and satisfactorily resolved.
 In other cases, the complaint may not be taken seriously or even may result in retaliation against the victim.